At St Patrick's Mental Health Services (SPMHS), we have a number of referral pathways for our mental health programmes and treatment options.

 Make a referral

-- After this is completed, the team at St Patrick’s will respond.
+After this is completed, our team will respond.

 Refer using a referral form

-- The patient will either be contacted directly by a member of the Referral & Assessment Service or a team member may contact you directly to discuss the referral.
+The patient will either be contacted directly by a member of the Referral and Assessment Service or a team member may contact you directly to discuss the referral.

-For further enquiries, you can contact the Referral & Assessment Service at 01-249 3635.
+For further enquiries, you can contact the Referral and Assessment Service at 01 249 3635.

 It is important to note that referrals for inpatient admission will continue to be managed in the same way and will not be impacted by this change.

-Any referrals received after 24th November 2017 for the Dean Clinic free-of-charge assessments will be transferred into our new Referral & Assessment service and will now receive a free-of-charge assessment by an experienced mental health nurse.
+Any referrals received after 24 November 2017 for the Dean Clinic free-of-charge assessments will be transferred into our new Referral and Assessment service and will now receive a free-of-charge assessment by an experienced mental health nurse.
 This will allow for more prompt and efficient mental health assessments and onward referral to the most appropriate service.

 Admissions policy and procedures are governed by the Mental Health Act 2001.

-Please note that there is a waiting list in operation and cases are prioritised, so your client should be prepared for the possibility of some delay in admission.
+Please note that there is a waiting list in operation and cases are prioritised, so your patient should be prepared for the possibility of some delay in admission.